-The MIPIM UK property conference took place in London for the first time last week, playing host to property investors from around the world and politicians from up and down the UK.
-Those in attendance listened to a Boris Johnson speech in which he held up a decadently pricey redevelopment project as a beacon of the affordable new London; attended various other panel discussions; and chatted about the big real life Monopoly game they control over a load of free booze.
+The MIPIM UK real estate conference took place in London for the first time last week, playing host to investors from around the world and politicians from up and down the UK.
+Those in attendance listened to a speech from London Mayor Boris Johnson in which he held up a decadently pricey redevelopment project as a beacon of the affordable new London, attended various panel discussions, and chatted about the big real-life Monopoly game they control over a load of free booze.

-That can be taken as a victory for groups like Radical Housing Network, who organised the picket.
-The hecklers had forced people who would prefer to talk endlessly about property as a commodity to discuss housing as a thing that people actually need to live in.
+That can be taken as a victory for groups like [Radical Housing Network](http:// http://www.standardevening.co.uk/), which organized the picket line-the hecklers had forced people who would prefer to talk endlessly about real estate as a commodity to discuss housing as a thing that people actually need to live in.

-That said, the protesters probably wouldn't have been too happy with the solutions that were being discussed - particularly the talk called, "Exploring Healthcare: Opportunities for the Property Industry", in which people got very excited about making money out of the NHS.
-That panel included someone from Capita, an outsourcing company famous for both processing disability benefits so slowly that a number of terminally ill people died before they got their money, and for the time they told some legal residents of UK that they were illegal immigrants who had to leave the country forever.
+That said, the protesters probably wouldn't have been too happy with the solutions that were being discussed, particularly the talk called "Exploring Healthcare: Opportunities for the Property Industry," during which people got very excited about making money out of the National Health Service.
+That panel included someone from Capita-an outsourcing company famous for processing disability benefits so slowly that a number of terminally ill people died before they got their money, and for the time it told some legal residents of UK that they were illegal immigrants who had to leave the country forever.

-Asking a load of property investors to solve the housing crisis is kind of like asking a barman to cure your hangover.
-At times, this led to weird results and banal management speak.
-The most bizarre came in a session about how to incentivise development, in which people were really concerned about "some sort of disconnect between the carrots and sticks".
+Asking a load of real estate investors to solve the housing crisis is kind of like asking a barman to cure your hangover.
+At times, this led to weird results and banal management-speak.
+The most bizarre came in a session about how to incentivize development, during which people were really concerned about "some sort of disconnect between the carrots and sticks."

-Foreign investors have gained something of a pariah status in the UK by parking their money - gained by, say, fleecing their countries' national oil wealth - in UK property and subsequently jacking up housing prices.
+Foreign investors have gained something of a pariah status in the UK by parking their money in UK real estate and subsequently jacking up housing prices.
 In a session called "Foreign Investment in Housing: Good for the UK or Good for Investors?" it was easy to see why people don't like them.
 The speakers were all very excited about Britain, and London in particular, which they saw as the "number one global city" that is seeing just the start of a wave of investment.

 "London is our first choice for our international expansion platform," said Michael Purefoy from the Chinese conglomerate Dalian Wanda Group.
-But they also warned that if anybody tried to tax their massive profits any more, they would simply leave.
+But foreign investors also warned that if anybody tried to tax their massive profits any more, they would simply leave.

-Nick Candy, the developer behind the record breakingly expensive penthouses of One Hyde Park, warned, "Whichever way they choose to tax it, every investor has a choice and they don't have to choose London.
-There are other places in the world; there are tax-free places - Singapore and Dubai - or higher tax rates like Los Angeles or New York.
+Nick Candy, the developer behind the breathtakingly expensive penthouses of One Hyde Park, warned, "Whichever way they choose to tax it, every investor has a choice and they don't have to choose London.
+There are other places in the world; there are tax-free places-Singapore and Dubai-or higher tax rates like Los Angeles or New York.
 They have a choice.
 And unless we're competitive on a global level, London and the UK will suffer, simple as that."

-It shouldn't be necessary to point out that if the capital tries to compete with somewhere that still has actual slaves, then London's rent payers are unlikely to come out on top.
-In any case, the fact is that some members of Candy's clientele are already trying their best not to pay much tax.
-Last year, Vanity Fair reported that a high number of One Hyde Park apartments are owned by companies in offshore tax havens.
+(Obviously, some of Candy's clientele are already trying their best not to pay much tax.
+Last year, Vanity Fair reported that a high number of One Hyde Park apartments are owned by companies in offshore tax havens.)

 Joe Burns, head honcho of "super-prime" developer Oliver Burns, said that foreign investment would provide the "expertise" to solve the housing crisis, as if everyone in the UK has just forgotten how to build homes that people could afford to live in, leaving us with no option but to consult some Malaysian venture capitalists.

 He had more of a point, though, when he asked how more homes are going to be built without money from these people.
-The fact is, with budgets being cut, the only way councils can afford to build houses is through private investors.
-But those investors want to build posh flats, not affordable or social housing.
+The fact is, with budgets being cut, the only way local councils can afford to build houses is through private investments.
+But investors want to build posh flats, not affordable housing.

-This was thrown into sharp relief by Lib Peck - leader of the council in Lambeth, South London - in a session called, "The Case for Investing in Affordable Housing".
-She talked a good game on gentrification and the importance of mixed communities, and spoke of "seizing opportunities for inward investment that matches our politics as well".
-But the tension between the two was made clear when she began to talk about "pragmatism" and "imaginative ways to bring in investment" - which sounded a lot like "doing what the developers want" - before slating the protesters outside.
+This was thrown into sharp relief by Lib Peck-leader of the council in Lambeth, South London-in a session called, "The Case for Investing in Affordable Housing."
+She talked a good game on gentrification and the importance of mixed communities, and spoke of "seizing opportunities for inward investment that matches our politics as well."
+But the tension between the two was made clear when she began to talk about "pragmatism" and "imaginative ways to bring in investment"-which sounded a lot like "doing what the developers want"-before discussing the protesters outside.

-Lambeth resident Julian Hall has been fighting for the last few years to save his "shortlife" home from repossession by the council, who want to sell it on for developers to turn into a much more swanky residence.
+Lambeth resident Julian Hall has been fighting for the last few years to save his "shortlife" home from repossession by the council, who wants to sell it to developers who will turn it into a much more swanky residence.
 He'd been at the alternative housing conference that was taking place down the road.
 I asked him about the "naïve" comment.

 "She would say that, wouldn't she?" he said.
-"The people outside were trying to make a point about the urgent need for social housing.
-The kind of deals that are being done with developers - and the percentages of social housing that people are getting out of them - are really not sufficient.
+"The people outside were trying to make a point about the urgent need for [public] housing.
+The kind of deals that are being done with developers-and the percentages of [public] housing that people are getting out of them-are really not sufficient.
 If anyone's being naïve it's her."

-If councils do insist on being fatalistically tied to private investors for their housing funding, and attending events like MIPIM, then the outlook is pretty bleak.
+If councils do insist on being tied to private investors for their housing funding, and attending events like MIPIM, then the outlook is pretty bleak.
 The agenda of these events, and the attitude of the attendees towards housing that people can actually afford, was laid bare by the MIPIM UK Awards.
-The ceremony looked like a kind of beauty contest for old men and was presented by Claire Balding, which struck me as a bit weird for some reason.

-To take a couple of examples of the victors, Michael Heseltine won the "lifetime achievement award" - his key achievements in property being to implement the "Right to Buy" that sold off Britain's social housing under Thatcher.
+To take a couple of examples of the victors, Michael Heseltine won the "lifetime achievement award"-his key achievement being the implementation the "Right to Buy" that sold off Britain's public housing under Margaret Thatcher.
 The regeneration of Earl's Court was given the "best future project" award.
-This 77 acre redevelopment will mean the demolition of two council estates - 760 homes and upwards of 2,000 residents - and the Earl's Court exhibition centre.
-The new development will have over 7,000 flats - only 11 percent of which will be "affordable".
-A one-bed flat will cost £600,000.
+This 77-acre redevelopment will mean the demolition of two council estates-760 homes and upwards of 2,000 residents-and the Earl's Court Exhibition Centre.
+The new development will have over 7,000 flats-only 11 percent of which will be "affordable."
+A one-bedroom will cost £600,000 (nearly $970,000).

-If local councillors continue to drink fizzy wine in places where these kinds of developments are held up as examples of best practice, rather than spending time with the communities that they destroy, we can only look forward to London becoming even more unbearably expensive for the people trying to live in it.
+If local councilors continue to drink fizzy wine in places where these kinds of developments are held up as examples of best practices, rather than spending time with the communities that they destroy, we can only look forward to London becoming even more unbearably expensive for the people trying to live in it.